zorbash/response_mate/README.md

 ## Setup
 A specific directory structure must be present to store the recordings.
-To scaffold it do:
-`response_mate setup`
+By default responses are stored under `./output/responses`, but the output directory is configurable using the `-o` option.

-ResponseMate's tasks heavily depend on a manifest file where you declare the requests to be made.
+Most ResponseMate's tasks depend on a manifest file where you declare the requests to be made.
 The default expected filename of this manifest is `requests.yml`.
+You may specify another file using the `-r` option.

 Example: